 Finally, we focus on the share of lenient strategies.
-As seen in Section 6, our subjects do not have tendency to rely on longer histories in the low accuracy treatment.
-This finding suggests that the share of lenient strategies might not be larger in the poorer monitoring technologies in our imperfect private monitoring, opposed to the speculations in the field of review strategies (Radner (1986), Matsushima (2004), and Sugaya (2012)).
-Here we examine whether the share of lenient strategies becomes larger as the monitoring technology becomes poorer.
+As seen in Section 6, our subjects do not have a tendency to rely on longer histories in the low accuracy treatment.
+This finding suggests that the share of lenient strategies might not be larger in the poorer monitoring technologies in our imperfect private monitoring, contrary to the speculations in the field of review strategies (Radner, 1986; Matsushima, 2004; Sugaya, 2012).
+Here, we examine whether the share of lenient strategies becomes larger as the monitoring technology becomes poorer.

-Our SFEM estimates in Table 8 and Table 9 indicate that, in the low accuracy treatment, none of the individual shares by the lenient (review) strategies (the family of g-TF2T including TF2T, TF3T, 2TF2T, Grim-2 and Grim-3) significantly differ from zero.
-Even jointly, they share only 3.8%, which is not significantly different from zero (p = 0.359).
+Our SFEM estimates in Tables 8 and 9 indicate that, in the low accuracy treatment, none of the individual shares by the lenient (review) strategies (the family of g-TF2T, including TF2T, TF3T, 2TF2T, Grim-2, and Grim-3) significantly differ from 0.
+Even jointly, they comprise only 3.8%, which is not significantly different from 0 (p = 0.359).
 The lenient strategies do not share a remarkable proportion in the low accuracy treatment.
-On the contrary, in the high accuracy treatment, the share of lenient strategies raises to 21.4% which is significantly different from zero (p = 0.023) and is marginally significantly larger than that in the low accuracy treatment (p = 0.055).
-Thus, we conclude that there is no tendency to have more lenient strategies in the poorer monitoring technologies.
+On the contrary, in the high accuracy treatment, the share of lenient strategies rises to 21.4% which is significantly different from 0 (p = 0.023) and is marginally significantly larger than that in the low accuracy treatment (p = 0.055).
+Thus, we conclude that there is no tendency to adopt more lenient strategies in the poorer monitoring technologies.

 RESULTS 3-b: Our SFEM estimates provide no evidence for a larger share of lenient strategies in the low accuracy treatment.
-Rather, the share is only negligible in the low accuracy treatment, while they share approximately 20% in the high accuracy treatment.
+Rather, the share is negligible only in the low accuracy treatment, while it is approximately 20% in the high accuracy treatment.